tasnim-rahmann/tasnim-rahmann/README.md

 # 💫 Hello, I'm Tasnim Rahman
-Hello, I'm Tasnim Rahman, a Full Stack Developer with a strong foundation in backend development and an insatiable curiosity for learning.
+Hello, I'm Tasnim Rahman, a Full Stack Developer with a strong foundation in backend development.
-I love exploring new technologies, refining my skills, and tackling challenges that help me grow.
+I love exploring new technologies, refining my skills.
 I'm also practicing competitive programming on Codeforces and CodeChef to enhance my problem-solving skills.

 ---